 For comparison, explore some strategies for buyers considering relocation to areas like Poway or Carlsbad.

-You might think waiting for rates to drop further guarantees a higher price.
-In reality, when rates dip, two things happen.
-More buyers enter, which helps, but more sellers list, which hurts your leverage.
 In San Diego, that second effect often shows up in late spring and early summer when you get stuck competing against new construction and renovated flips.
 You also risk missing the early cohort of relocation buyers who are decisive in February and March.
 Another common mistake is overpricing by even 2 to 3 percent.
 With a median days on market at 18, stale listings stand out quickly, and your first price cut costs you negotiating power.
 If you hold a low-rate VA loan and do not market the assumability, you also leave money on the table because VA buyers will pay a premium for monthly payment savings.

 You should target February or early March for the best blend of low competition and high urgency.
 With inventory near 1.8 months and median days on market at 18, that early spring window maximizes showings and multiple-offer potential before summer listings flood the market.